Toggle menu

 About the Summer Reading Challenge

 The Summer Reading Challenge is run by the Reading Agency for children across the UK and is delivered in partnership with public libraries.
 It has been running for the past 26 years and aims to foster a lifelong love of reading and tackle the drop off in reading that can happen over the school summer holidays.
 Children are challenged to read books over the summer and encouraged to enjoy reading for fun.
-Each year has a different theme - 2024 was 'Marvellous Makers!' and 2023 was 'Ready, Set, Read'.
+You can find out more here The Reading Agency - Summer Reading Challenge (opens new window)

 Children's reading can 'dip' during the long summer holidays if they don't have regular access to books and encouragement to read for pleasure.
 This can be a problem for schools to put right in the new term.
 The Summer Reading Challenge helps by regularly reaching over 700,000 children each year, motivating them to visit the library and keep reading during the holidays, and in turn helping them to maintain their reading skills and confidence.